 Prosecutions or Pupils but not both

 Trials are not cheap.
-A DUI jury trial can take 1-2 days in court easily costing tax payers $5000-$10000 in taxpayer overhead not including wasted jury time.
+A DUI jury trial can take 1-2 days in court easily costing taxpayers $5000-$10000 in taxpayer overhead not including wasted jury time.
 Yet trial after trial, juries come back with not guilty verdicts because the drivers are simply not drunk.
-So is it really illogical to reduce DUI charges based on weak evidence arising from zero tolerance law enforcement policies of drinking and driving (you have seen the commercials “Drive sober or get pulled over” that used be “Over the limit – under arrest”) that won’t stand up in court; or would it be smarter to reduce the charge and let the driver plead guilty to a lessor offense and put the driver on probation, order a drug and alcohol evaluation,collect fine money and community service hours.
+So is it illogical to reduce DUI charges based on weak evidence arising from zero-tolerance law enforcement policies of drinking and driving (you have seen the commercials “Drive sober or get pulled over” that used be “Over the limit – under arrest”) that won’t stand up in court; or would it be smarter to reduce the charge and let the driver plead guilty to a lesser offense and put the driver on probation, order a drug and alcohol evaluation, collect fine money and community service hours.
 Sometimes it is either reduce or watch the drive walk away without rehabilitation or probation monitoring.
-The child who loses his spot in state funded pre-K won’t notice nor will the child whose class grows from 30 to 35 students with one teacher just like the person developing an alcohol problem won’t get cured by walking away with a not guilty verdict.
+The child who loses his spot in state-funded pre-K won’t notice nor will the child whose class grows from 30 to 35 students with one teacher just like the person developing an alcohol problem won’t get cured by walking away with a not guilty verdict.